JohnsonDylan/MassQLab/README.md

         - metabolites: KEGG, InChI string/key, CASRN, SMILES, IUPAC, PubChem ID
         - proteins: PDB ID, Gene name, UniProt, Ensembl, RefSeq

+## MassQLab Query Details
+1. MS1 queries will return a dataframe of total intensity of MS1 scan vs retention time for each MS1 scan that matches query
+    - Peak will be fit with a gaussian and area will be determined from gaussian.
+    - Peak must meet detection criteria to be considered valid
+      - peak prominence > Intensity_Max / 10
+      - peak height > Intensity_Average x 1.1
+      - peak center > (RTMIN - (RTMAX - RTMIN))
+      - peak center < (RTMAX + (RTMAX - RTMIN))
+      - fwhm < (RTMAX - RTMIN)

+2. MS2 queries will return a dataframe of total intensity of MS2 scan vs retention time for each MS2 scan that matches query
+   - Downstream analysis will split MS2 query results for each file based on any collision energy grouping  as defined in scan metadata
+     - ie. HCD and CID will be split
+     - ie. Collision energy 20 vs 30 vs 40 will be split
+     - An MS2 group will be each combination, ie. HCD_20, CID_30, etc.
+   - When more than one valid scan is returned from the MassQL query for an MS2 group, the highest intensity scan will be used for downstream analysis

 ## MSConvert
 mzML files can be created from raw files on the fly if MSConvert (part of ProteoWizard software) is installed separately